 “Work hard on getting to know your audience, studying your competition, and formulating a strategy around what would resonate before you ever took to the content creation itself.

 Every audience and every platform are different.
-Rather than depending on how unique the new audience you should go after was from your current audience (of mostly marketers and tech folks), it might take you some serious time to get good at finding a sweet spot.”
+Rather than depending on how unique the new audience you should go after was from your current audience (of most marketers and tech folks), it might take you some serious time to get good at finding a sweet spot.”
 (Source)

 – Brian Clark, Founder, and CEO of Rainmaker Digital

-Tip #3: Create content that market itself
+Tip #3: Create Content that Market Itself:

 “Let me share with you my simple rule for creating content that markets itself.
 When people ask me how I decide what I write about on this blog, my answer is that prior to launching this blog I’d decided a simple rule for myself.
 Only post content that is 1. incredible 2. of value to the audience and 3. sans pimping.